The Family Activity Audit: A Step-by-Step Guide to Cutting Back Without the Guilt

 For each activity, honestly evaluate three dimensions:

 Low on all three?
 Clear cut.
 High on joy and growth but brutal logistics?
 Worth a conversation.
-Easy and cheap but low on joy?
-Just filler.
+Easy and cheap but no joy?
+It's filler.
+Filler is the first thing to go.

 Step 3: The Overlap Check